 So, without removing the pan, she cranked up the oven.
 A half-hour or so later, after more un-family-values words were uttered, a glass pan bursting with some type of hot, brown food sat on our stove.
 A pan of cookies, it was not.

 "These are Easy Cookies?"
 I said.

 It was supposed to be, she said, but the batter wouldn't stick together when she was trying to form it into cookie globs, so she dumped it the glass pan instead.
 So, before going into the oven – at 170 degrees for a while and then a couple hundred degrees hotter for a while longer – Easy Cookies had become Easy Cake, or maybe Easy Bars is the better way to label my wife's creation.

-Page 2 of 2 - Thinking on the fly, my wife dumped the hot mess onto a big cookie sheet, spread it out a bit, and declared that she'd buy vanilla ice cream and bring it to the potluck the next day and put the ice cream all over the top in order to cover up what had transformed into the Easy Monstrosity.
+Thinking on the fly, my wife dumped the hot mess onto a big cookie sheet, spread it out a bit, and declared that she'd buy vanilla ice cream and bring it to the potluck the next day and put the ice cream all over the top in order to cover up what had transformed into the Easy Monstrosity.

 A moment later, she was off to Hugo's.
 A few moments later, she was back home with a bag that I could tell contained more than just some ice cream.
 Clearly, sometime during her errand, my wife had decided that the ice-cream-on-top-of-the-mystery-substance strategy wasn't going to cut it.

 She slid a frosty, frozen box containing some type of pre-prepared treat across the counter.
 "Turtle Cheesecake," she said.
 Then, an epiphany: "I figured it out," she added.
 "I forgot to add the flour."